 Craft and street art

-The streets of Segovia all look like an endless exhibition of local art and crafts.
+The streets of Segovia look like an endless exhibition of local art and crafts.
 I do not mean just the souvenir shops, full of small memory gifts.
 Starting from the wicker baskets, which could be found in different size all over the city, going through the local traditional stuff, related to the nearby castles and historical events, and ending with the colourful scarves, painted in customized nuances, right in the street.

 Huge funny menus, reminding mostly geographical maps, clay figures at the windows, introducing the type of manufacture production.
 It looked to me like a competition between smart brains, to figure out a wiser and more unusual advertisement, for attracting extra customers to the local crafty output.

 What totally amazed me, was the brilliant purpose of that craft show.
 It possesses not only commercial side, but also challenges you to enjoy, be part of the game and eventually to fully entertain you.
 Briefly, the craft street exhibition of Segovia, provokes you to spend as much money as you can.
 The trick is you pay with no objection and even pass out the money with pleasure.